8n8/bigwebthing/README.md

 It is intended to provide a combined and improved solution to the problem of sharing messages and programs conveniently and securely.

 User data is kept on their own machine, and never sent out unencrypted.
-Users' private crypto keys are never shared with other people.
+Users' private crypto keys never leave their own machine.

 Users can write programs and send them to each other safely and run them safely.

 There is a message-passing server for sharing data between people.
-It stores messages till they are collected.
+It stores messages for a fixed period of time and then deletes them.

 The cost of running the server is met by users paying for the resources they use, as they use them.

-It operates on a strict whitelist-only policy, so you only receive messages from peopleon your whitelist.
+It operates on a strict whitelist-only policy, so you only receive messages from people on your whitelist.

 # Program structure

-There are six different parts to the program:
+These are the different parts of the program:

-1. (Haskell) The client backend.
+1. (Go) The client backend.
 This runs on the client's computer and does most of the work, such as caching, crypto, and communicating with the server and the GUI.

 2. (Elm) The GUI.
 This runs in a stripped-down web browser via webview.